Fairfax Separation Agreement Lawyer

 A legal separation is different in Virginia than in other states.
 In Virginia, there is no requirement for a signed, legal document that establishes that you and your spouse are separated.
 Instead, you become separated once you stop living together and have the intention that the separation be permanent.
 It is also possible to have an in-home separation where the spouses continue to live together for the well-being of the children or due to the financial difficulty of living apart.
 Some couples live in separate residences but do not enter into a formal divorce because they fear divorce could harm their children emotionally.
 Many spouses make the decision to live apart before making the final decision to divorce.
 Other spouses may stay married but separated for religious reasons.
-The Law Office of Afsana Chowdhury will review your situation and explain what is required to establish separation from your spouse.
+A Fairfax separation agreement lawyer from The Law Office of Afsana Chowdhury will review your situation and explain what is required to establish separation from your spouse.

 Virginia Separation Laws